pretix/pretix-docs/docs/index.md

     ---

     We're open source!
-    On GitHub, you can find both the source code for pretix and many plugins, as well as this documentation.
+    On GitHub, you can find the source both code for pretix and many plugins, as well as for this documentation.

     :fa3-arrow-right: [GitHub](https://github.com/pretix)